pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

   but I don't think a single one could re-generate a year-old report and get the same answers as before.
   - If you're talking about financial documents, that seems like a problem.
+  - Finance seems to be a big one.
+    - Hettie Dombrovskaya's has a Postgres extension originally built for this purpose.
+    - XTDB (which is not Postgres) is built by finance people.
+    - Lots of other examples.
   - One company built surveys to measure the effectiveness of social services.
     These were mostly multiple-choice questions, like "What is your ethnicity?"